Why am I deconstructing my faith?

 It is worth being precise:

-• It is not, by itself, leaving Jesus.
+- It is not, by itself, leaving Jesus.
 Some people who deconstruct end up far from any faith.
-Others end up closer to Jesus than they were before, because they finally have a Jesus who is not entangled with a particular political party, a particular leader, a particular subculture.
+Others end up closer to Jesus than they were before, because they finally have a Jesus who is not entangled with a particular political party, leader, or subculture.
 Both happen.
-Neither happens because of the deconstruction itself; it happens because of where the deconstruction goes.

-• It is not unique to you.
-A lot of people are doing this, and not at the same intensity.
-Some of the most well-known Christians of the last century — Bonhoeffer, C. S. Lewis, Eugene Peterson — describe long stretches of this in their own stories.
-You are not the first, and you are not alone.
+- It is not unique to you.
+A lot of people are doing this.
+Some of the most well-known Christians of the last century — the German theologian Dietrich Bonhoeffer, the British writer C. S. Lewis, the American pastor Eugene Peterson — describe long stretches of this in their own stories.

 What about right now

 If you are inside this and trying to figure out what you actually believe — separate from what you were told to believe — that is a real and necessary piece of work.
-You do not have to do it alone.
-If you want to talk it through privately, you can.
+Our chat is free, private, and in your language if you want to talk it through.

 Where this comes from in the Bible